Skip to main content

 • While metal detecting is not allowed at designated historic and archaeological sites, it's allowed in areas specifically designated as open to metal detecting.
 Any items found must be reviewed by park staff and may be retained for further investigation.

-Find locations open to metal detecting »
+Find more info on metal detecting »

 Find gold panning guidance and maps »